thephez/docs-core/docs/guide/dash-features-governance.md

 ### Sentinel Prune

-Sentinel 1.1.0 introduced proposal pruning which automatically votes to delete expired proposals following approximately half of a <<glossary:superblock>> cycle.
+Sentinel 1.1.0 introduced proposal pruning which automatically votes to delete expired proposals following approximately half of a [superblock](../resources/glossary.md#superblock) cycle.
 This delay period ensures that proposals are not deleted prematurely.
 Prior to this, proposals remained in memory unless a sufficient number of masternodes manually voted to delete them.

 ### Sentinel Superblock